Syedaaneesa/Auto-Rehab/README.md

 **Live Website:** [https://www.autorehabglobal.com/](https://www.autorehabglobal.com/)

-This custom WordPress website was developed for Auto Rehab Global, a leading brand in automotive repair and restoration.
-The goal was to build a modern, high-performance platform that highlights their expertise in restoration, repairs, and custom automotive craftsmanship.
+This custom WordPress website was created for Auto Rehab Global, a top name in automotive repair and restoration.
+The objective was to deliver a modern, high-performance platform that showcases their expertise in repairs, restorations, and custom automotive craftsmanship.
 ---

 ## 🧩 Project Overview

-The website was built on WordPress, emphasizing:
+The website was developed in WordPress, featuring:

-Fully responsive layouts across all devices (desktop, tablet, and mobile)
+Fully responsive design for desktop, tablet, and mobile devices

-Optimized speed and performance
+Enhanced speed and overall performance

-SEO-friendly structure for better visibility
+SEO-optimized structure to improve online visibility

-Refined user interface with smooth, intuitive navigation
+Intuitive user interface with seamless navigation

-High-resolution visuals showcasing the brand’s expertise and services

-This project features custom-designed sections, interactive elements, and refined content created to elevate user engagement and strengthen brand credibility.
+High-quality visuals highlighting the brand’s expertise and services This project features custom-designed sections, interactive elements, and refined content created to elevate user engagement and strengthen brand credibility.
 ---